 Looking for a family healthcare provider?

-• Child and Youth Mental Health hours are 4 – 8 p.m.
+Child and Youth Mental Health visiting hours: 4 – 8 p.m.

 When coming to RVH there are four public entrances:

-• Atrium – Patients attending an after-hour appointment at RVH should use Atrium entrance.
+- Atrium – Patients attending an after-hour appointment at RVH or visiting between 9 p.m. and 8 a.m. are to use Atrium entrance.

 Visitor Information